datopian/playbook/ops/README.md

 **_1. Your Datopian Email_**

-_We have created a Viderum email for you.
+_We have created a Datopian email for you.
 You should have already received an email about this with details of how to sign in and set your password._

-_For best practice security reasons, we use 2fa on all Viderum Google Accounts._
+_For best practice security reasons, we use 2fa on all Datopian Google Accounts._

-_To enable 2fa for your account, ensure you are logged in to your Viderum account, and follow the steps here._
+_To enable 2fa for your account, ensure you are logged in to your Datopian account, and follow the steps here._

 _If you do not know what 2fa is, do not worry!
 You can also read more about 2fa here and here._